 Patallacta or Llactapata

-Patallacta is the first site along the Classic Inca Trail, the site is located at 2840 meters above sea level.
+Patallacta is the first site along the Classic Inca Trail, the site is located at 2840 m above sea level.
 Historians believe that the site was an agricultural and administrative support complex to Machu Picchu.
-The site features impressive terraces that supplied crops for Machu Picchu.
-After only 6km (3.8 mi) of hiking, you will reach the first set of Inca Trail ruins.
+The site features impressive terraces that supplied crops for Machu Picchu and Cusco.
+After 6km (3.8 mi) of hiking, you will reach the first set of Inca Trail ruins.
 Hiram Bingham famous for discovering Machu Picchu, was the first westerner to note this site in 1912.
-It was only investigated thoroughly in 2003 on an expedition led by Thompson and Ziegler.
+The first thorough investigation was in 2003 and was led by Thompson and Ziegler.

 Runkurakay

-Runkurakay is a semicircular construction that was built above the clouds.
-Surrounded by lush vegetation, it is located at 3760 meters above sea level.
+Runkurakay a Inca ruin surrounded by lush vegetation, it is located at 3760 m above sea level.
 You will enjoy a guided tour as well as some of the best views of the trail.
-From Runkurakay view the famous Dead Woman’s Pass which is the highest point of the Inca Trail.
-It is thought that this site was an administrative station and rest stop for messengers on the trail.
+From Runkurakay you can spot the famous Dead Woman’s Pass which is the highest point of the Inca Trail.
+Historians believe Runkurakay was a rest spot for pilgrims on the Inca Trail and an administrative center.
 These runners relayed messages up and down the trail.
 They were the only form of communication between the different Inca cities and traveling parties.

 Sayacmarca

-Sayacmarca is perched upon the top of a mountain at 3600 meter above sea level.
-From Sayacmarca there are views to the Aobamba Valley and Pumasillo mountain.
+Sayacmarca was originally built by the Colla civilization, however, the Inca added irrigation there are views to the Aobamba Valley and Pumasillo mountain.
 The site is composed of paths and organized enclosures.
 Experts believe that it was used for ceremonial and astrological use during the Inca Empire.
 Sayacmarca roughly translates as ‘Town you cannot enter’.
 The hike to reach Sayacmarca is up 98 stone stairs carved into the side of the mountain.
 The site is separated into the sun temple and the residential area with narrow corridors.
 The Colla civilization originally built this structure.
 During the time of the Incan civilization, builders added water canals to the temple and houses.

 Phuyupatamarca